syscoin/jsonrpc2-client/README.txt

 	* The JSON-RPC 2.0 Base package com.thetransactioncompany.jsonrpc2 to
 	  represent, serialise and parse JSON-RPC 2.0 messages.
 Available from http://software.dzhuvinov.com/json-rpc-2.0-base.html

-Package content:

-        README.txt                    This file.

-        LICENSE.txt                   The software license.

-	CHANGELOG.txt                 The change log.

-	jsonrpc2-client-{version}.jar JAR file containing the compiled package classes.

-	javadoc/                      The Java Docs for this package.

-	Example.java                  Example client session usage.

-	pom.xml                       The Maven build file.

-	lib/                          The package dependencies.

-	src/			      The source code for this package.

 For complete JSON-RPC 2.0 Client documentation, examples and updates visit